Infinidat/infi.django_rest_utils/README.md

     )
 ```

+b.
+Run database migrations.

+c.
 Use the utility classes in the `REST_FRAMEWORK` settings dictionary:

 ```python
 REST_FRAMEWORK = {